Best Cheap Auto Insurance in North Carolina

 Drivers in North Carolina must be able to prove that they have insurance.
 They must carry either a certificate of insurance (Form FS-1) or have the policy number and name of their insurance carrier.
 If there is ever a lapse in a driver's coverage, he or she will receive a Form FS 5-7 from the DMV.
 This must be filled out and returned to the DMV within 10 days indicating the new auto insurance information.
 If the form isn't returned within 10 days, the motorist's driver's license may be suspended for 30 days and a penalty fee assessed.
 Before the person's driver's license can be reinstated, the penalty fee must be paid and a completed Form FS-1 must be provided to the DMV.

-North Carolina Auto Insurance Quotes
+Cheapest Auto Insurance Quotes in North Carolina

 North Carolina Insurance Fraud